|

 an equal amount of space as a music file with data in it.
 Considering all audio charactaristics, and modifying for compression, smaller source files represent a lower maximum quality level of the audio data.

-(Anything less than full size is a compromise, the question is how much do you want to compromise!)
+Any size less than full size is a compromise, the question is how much do you want to compromise.

 1 minute |